How to Design & Build NFT Marketplace: Your How-To Guide

 Dapper Labs, the Vancouver-based blockchain company, launched NBA Top Shot in February 2021.
 It is a single-brand NFT virtual shopping center, which offers to collect the best digital basketball highlights and buy digital packs with random moments, or you can complete a purchase via a dedicated marketplace.

+The design of an NFT marketplace such as OpenSea doesn’t evoke much emotion, but in fact, it is very user-friendly.
 The company positions itself as the largest NFT marketplace that buys and sells rare digital assets.
 There are domain names, trading cards, the ability to tokenize collectibles, sports collections, images, and more.
 They strive to guarantee the ownership of brand-new digital items.

 Rarible aims to remain a fully decentralized and community-owned NFT marketplace.
 The company does its best to ensure the safest possible experience for the community, including a secure environment for the buyers and legitimate sellers.